Fl4gu1z0wsky/CEH/README.md

 **Web Parameter Tampering** - It is based on manipulating parameters exchanged between client and server to modify application data, such as user credentials and permissions, price and quantity of products, etc.

+**CRLF** - Carriage Return and Line Feed - Exploits occur when an attacker is able to inject a CRLF sequence into an HTTP stream.
+By introducing this unexpected CRLF injection, the attacker is able to maliciously exploit CRLF vulnerabilities in order to manipulate the web application's functions.

 ### USB

 **Juice jacking** - An infected USB charging station is used to compromise linked devices.